1941-1942 Season with

 With Ken

-Carpenter, The Music Maids & Hal, Mary Martin, Lieutenant Harold B. Roberts,
+Carpenter, The Music Maids & Hal, Mary Martin, Jerry Lester, Lieutenant Harold B. Roberts,

 Wingy Manone and John Garfield.